RhezouaniMath/dAlembert/README.md

     This coupling is independent and it has the same marginal distributions as the original processes

+  1.5.
+The roulette games as Markov process

+    It is possible to model the capital/stake-levels of the two simultaneous games as a Markov chain with a transition matrix and an initial distribution.
+This model enables us to compute exactly the distribution of the final capitals and to use that distribution to compute all kinds of probabilistic properties of the final capitals.

+    This results in some beautiful concrete results for a single game.
+However, we did not succeed in doing the computations for the two games simultaneously, because the arrays turn out to be too large to work with.
+Luckily, by performing simulations we can still get some insights into the distribution of the total final capital for the two simultaneous games.
+The memory issues with large arrays may motivate future research into refining the coupling idea and into the computational use of sparse arrays for the topics of this master thesis project.

 2. The MATLAB files

   2.1. simultaneous.m